Most Odd-Degree Binary Forms Fail to Primitively Represent a Square

-Let $F(x,z) \in \BZ[x,z]$ be a separable polynomial of degree $2n+1 \geq 3$.
-While a suitable theory of the Brauer-Manin obstruction for stacks remains to be developed, such a theory is not required in the context of superelliptic equations.
-As we explain in this section, we can exploit the fact that the stack $\mathscr{S}_F$ is defined as a quotient of the punctured affine surface $\wt{S}_F$ (see~\eqref{eq-surfacedef} for the definition), where the usual theory of the Brauer-Manin obstruction for varieties applies.
+Let $F$ be a separable integral binary form of degree $2n+1 \geq 3$.
+While a suitable theory of Brauer--Manin obstruction for stacks remains to be developed, such a theory is not required in the context of superelliptic stacky curves.
+Indeed, we can exploit the fact that the stack $\mathscr{S}_F$ is defined as a quotient of the punctured affine surface $\wt{S}_F$ (see~\eqref{eq-surfacedef}), where the usual theory of the Brauer--Manin obstruction for varieties applies.